LukeTwomey/LukeTheWebDev/posts/5-methods-to-fetch-data-in-react-with-performance-and-your-users-in-mind.md

 The highlighted lines are something you may not see in other articles on this subject.
 I am including them here because they are a very useful addition to help [prevent race conditions](https://beta.reactjs.org/learn/synchronizing-with-effects#fetching-data).

-Dan Abramov himself has highlighted this as [one of the issues faced when fetching data](https://www.reddit.com/r/reactjs/comments/vi6q6f/comment/iddrjue), and you will be avoiding potential bugs by using this method.
+Dan Abramov himself has [highlighted this](https://www.reddit.com/r/reactjs/comments/vi6q6f/comment/iddrjue) as one of the issues faced when fetching data, and you will be avoiding potential bugs by using this method.

 ### Data Fetching Race Conditions Explained

 Imagine a situation where you have a component which has rendered once, and fires off a fetch request to get data for your app.
-Before it has time to return, the component is re-rendered and another fetch request is made.
-You now have 2 fetch requests, potentially returning different data.
+Before the request completes, the component is re-rendered and another request is made.
+You now have two requests, potentially returning different data, and no idea which one will complete first.

 ######

-You always want to use the most recent, so it would cause a problem if for some reason the _first_ request came back last, and stored old data in your app.

-To prevent this, we use the useEffect cleanup function to set the `ignore` flag to true.
-This will happen when the component re-renders.
-The first version of it will be cleared down (and have its `ignore` flag set to true), and the newly rendered component will have a new `ignore` flag of its own created.
+To prevent this, we use the useEffect cleanup function, which is called before executing the next effect.

-When the first request comes back, because `ignore` is now set to `false` (by the cleanup function), it will not call `setPosts(data)`.
+When the old effect is cleaned up, we set the `ignore` flag to `true`.
+This ensures that when the first request returns with stale data, it does not update state.

-When the second request comes back, because `ignore` for that version is set to `true`, it will be allowed to add the data to state.
+When the second request returns with the most recent data, because `ignore` for that version is set to `true`, it will be allowed to add the data to state.

+### Abortcontroller - Another Solution to Race Conditions

+I wanted to just include this as another option for preventing race conditions, which you can use if you do not need to support Internet Explorer.
+I won't go into detail on it here, to avoid bloating this section, but [here is a useful post](https://maxrozen.com/race-conditions-fetching-data-react-with-useeffect#:~:text=useEffect%20Clean%2Dup%20Function%20with%20AbortController) providing details on how to use it.

 ```js
 const fetchPosts = async () => {